Motorist dies in Highway 3 crash west of Grand Forks - Grand Forks Gazette

-A motorist died in the car crash near a section of Highway 3, west of Grand Forks, on Thursday night (Jan.
-21), RCMP have confirmed.
+A motorist died in a car crash Thursday night, Jan.
+21, near a section of the Crowsnest Highway, west of Grand, B.C., RCMP have confirmed.

 Emergency crews responded to the single vehicle rollover near 6775 Hwy.
 3 at 4:50 p.m.